morrow1nd/luax/doc/luax_reference_manual.md

 ## Introduction

  Luax is one kind of dynamic type languages.
-It's core concepts is keeping thing simple.
+It's core concept is keeping thing simple.